JOIN LOGIN JOIN

 Blood Bowl Season 3 RulebookThe rulebook promises clarity, consistency, and small tweaks like better Kick-off Tables and easier-to-track status effects.
 The new keyword system is handy, and Secure the Ball helps lower-agility teams play the game without face-planting every turn.

-Combined with the steady churn of new editions across Games Workshop’s main games, Age of Sigmar 4th edition just dropped, Horus Heresy had its reboot, and Warhammer 40k is eyeing its next cycle.
+It’s hard not to notice the steady churn of new editions across Games Workshop’s main games.
+Age of Sigmar 4th edition just dropped, Horus Heresy had its reboot, and Warhammer 40k is eyeing its next cycle.
 At first look, many hobbyists are commenting that this release feels more like business as usual than genuine innovation, and we tend to agree.

 blood bowl season 3 bertonnia painted models product shots